eronoobos/Civ5FantasyMapScript/readme.txt

 -- better system for figuring out where deep & shallow areas are for expanding coasts -- posibility of seperating regions with rivers?

+v14 --> v15
+-- mountains map option = "World Age" thousands of years -- improve latitude sensitive terraintype selection: if none of the terrains in tmult are allowed at the latitude, then find the terraintype with the largest distance from the specified latitude to the terrain's maximum and minimum.
+	-- also, the randomization should be a random chance to select an *allowed* terrain (new list generated each latitude), not just blindly selecting one at random until it's ok
+-- restrict land area of climate-specified terrain types, to prevent maps that are entirely one thing. as in use the probabilities to calculate maximum total area of each terrain type, and remove that terrain type from the list of possibilities if it goes over.

 v13 --> v14
 -- allow mountains on 1 hex wide peninsulas. in general make mountain placement more lax
 	-- interregion ranges now do not ever form on coasts (hence can be gotten aroound